AcademySoftwareFoundation/OpenColorIO/docs/guides/contributing/documentation_guidelines.rst

 sub-directory's `_index.rst` file.

-In this TOC the `:caption:` directive determines what the name of the section will be in the side-bar, and in the header of the website.
+In this TOC the `:caption:` directive determines what the name of the section will be in the sidebar, and in the header of the website.
 The *H1* header determines the name of the page in the right/left arrows navigation bar.
 In a lot of cases this ends up doubling up the name on the page, but this seems unavoidable at the present time.
 If additional explanatory text is put in the